Phone: 01825 769000 | Email: info@springharvest.org

 Georgina, better known by friends and family as simply George, is an abstract artist and illustrator based in Taunton.
 George works from her studio creating bold & beautiful abstract art and illustrating children's books.

 Natasha Petrovic, a violinist since age four, was the youngest solo performer at the 2005 Edinburgh Festival.
-She earned a full scholarship to The Yehudi Menuhin School in 2008, studying under renowned instructors.
-As principal violinist, she toured Europe and performed as a soloist in Scotland.
-Natasha has appeared at prestigious venues like London’s Wigmore Hall and collaborated with ensembles such as the British Sinfonietta and the All Souls Orchestra at the Royal Albert Hall.
-Her versatility includes cross-genre projects, contributing to recordings for artists like Joanna Hogg from IONA, Philippa Hanna, Graham Kendrick, Judie Tzuke and Keith and Kristyn Getty, and participating in music festivals and charity tours alongside Patrick Regan OBE.
+She earned a full scholarship to The Yehudi Menuhin School in 2008, and as principal violinist, she toured Europe.
+Natasha has appeared at prestigious venues like London’s Wigmore Hall and collaborated with ensembles such as the British Sinfonietta and the All Souls Orchestra.
+Her versatility includes recordings with Joanna Hogg from IONA, Philippa Hanna, Graham Kendrick, Judie Tzuke and Keith and Kristyn Getty.

 Lynne lives near Andover where she is a full-time artist.
 She runs weekly art classes for adults, works on diverse commissions in her home studio and loves to paint live and large at events like Spring Harvest!